 We want to make Indianapolis a greater part of the national conversation on the arts by living our four tenets: Collaborate.
 Learn.
 Share. & Teach.
-These ideas aren’t abstractions for us because we believe art is a tool for bring disparate communities together, as a harbinger of change, and as a thing with hands and feet.
+These ideas aren’t abstractions for us because we believe art is a tool for bringing artists and communities together as a harbinger of change.

 Here’s a little insight into how we spend our time:

 - Hanging local art in our gallery.

 - Throwing block parties for our neighbors.